gosang/gosang.github.io/content/posts/security/simplifying-cookie-based-and-token-based-authentication.md

 # Conclusion

-Understanding the differences between Cookie-Based and Token-Based authentication is crucial for building secure web applications.
+Understanding the differences between Cookie-based and Token-based authentication is crucial for building secure web applications.
 Each method has its unique advantages and disadvantages, making them suitable for different scenarios.
 By following the best practices and considerations outlined in this blog, you can implement robust authentication mechanisms tailored to your application's needs.

 # References